Examples

 Terminal

-English.
-It sends prompts to an LLM which uses
+in your own words.
+It sends prompts to an LLM

-tools to accomplish tasks, with user approval at
+which uses tools to accomplish tasks, with user

 JSON processing